mrhoads/IPD2024/labguide/module1_vision.md

 ### **Module 1 - Example computer vision scenarios for industry with Python**

-From inside VSCode, open up the ComputerVision.ipynb Jupyter notebook and follow along with the notebook.
+From inside VSCode, open up the _1-Register.ipynb_ Jupyter notebook to get started.
+If you need assistance please ask one of the lab speakers for help.

 !IMAGE[Click notebook](./img/clickcode.png)